stsparrow/ISC-DShield-Escape-Hunter/README.md

 # ISC-DShield-Escape-Hunter

-A tool designed to work in conjunction with the ISC DShield system.
-Its primary purpose is to identify and report on potential escape sequences present in logs and downloads, enhancing the security posture of your environment.
+A tool designed to work in conjunction with the DShield honeypot.
+Its primary purpose is to identify and report on potential escape sequences present in logs and downloads, thereby helping the analyst to understand the risk involved in directlly reading log files with cat.

 ## Features
 - **Superuser Privilege Check**: Ensures the script runs with the necessary permissions.